marijnh/Eloquent-JavaScript/16_game.md

 {{index "background (CSS)", "rgb (CSS)", CSS}}

 The `background` rule sets the background color.
 CSS allows colors to be specified both as words (`white`) or with a format such as `rgb(R, G, B)`, where the red, green, and blue components of the color are separated into three numbers from 0 to 255.
-So, in `rgb(52, 166, 251)`, the red component is 52, green is 166, and blue is 251.
+In `rgb(52, 166, 251)`, the red component is 52, green is 166, and blue is 251.
 Since the blue component is the largest, the resulting color will be bluish.
 In the `.lava` rule, the first number (red) is the largest.

 {{index [DOM, graphics]}}

 We draw each ((actor)) by creating a DOM element for it and setting that element's position and size based on the actor's properties.
-The values have to be multiplied by `scale` to go from game units to pixels.
+The values must be multiplied by `scale` to go from game units to pixels.

 ```{includeCode: true}
 function drawActors(actors) {